 At Lot 1578 there are two transects installed in the northern paddock, T9 & T10, and two transects in the southern paddock, T11 & T12.
-A total of 22 taxa were recorded within the transects, 14 of these were native plants, and eight weed species were present.
-Species richness had increased slightly from previous years and plant density had decreased slightly.
-Species diversity index had also slightly decreased and was equal to the analogue average.
+A total of 20 taxa were recorded within the transects, 10 of these were native plants, and ten weed species were present.
+Species richness had decreased slightly from previous years and plant density had increased slightly.
 Vegetation cover has increased since previous years, and so too has weed cover.
 T9 and T10 met the completion criteria target for plant density (m2) and species richness (25m2).
-All sites met the completion criteria targets for not having any WoNS or declared plants present (Table 7).
+All sites met the completion criteria targets for not having any WoNS or declared plants present (Table 7-4).
 Relative weed cover rated poorly for all sites.
 Ward's weed (Carrichtera annua) was a weed that was present at all sites.
 Iceplant (Mesembryanthemum crystallinum) was dominant at sites T9 and T10.
-Bearded oat (Avena barbata) was dominant at T11 (Botanica 2022).
+Bearded oat (Avena barbata) was dominant at T11 (Botanica 2023).

-Table 7: Assessment of Lot 1578, transect 9-12, against completion criteria for 2021 monitoring (Botanica 2022)
+Table 7-4: Assessment of Lot 1578, transect 9-12, against completion criteria for 2022 monitoring (Botanica 2023)